-It is important to note that the DI programs considered in the second-round match often have different prerequisites than programs previously applied to, including the GRE[®].
-Due to the short timeline in the second-round match, it is impossible to take the GRE[®] in time to meet the application deadline.
-Therefore, the GRE[®] is highly recommended when preparing for the initial DI match.
+It is important to note that the DI programs considered in the second-round match often have different prerequisites than programs previously applied to, including the GRE®.
+Due to the short timeline in the second-round match, it is impossible to take the GRE® in time to meet the application deadline.
+Therefore, the GRE® may be strongly considered when preparing for the initial DI match.